gezalore/designbench/docs/source/import.rst

 follow whatever structure is suitable for your case.
 Conventionally source code used during compilation is contained in the ``src`` subdirectory, and files required during execution are contained in the ``tests`` subdirectory.
-The way designbench figures out your design is through the ``descriptor.yaml`` file, so as long as that is correct you can add your code in whatever way is most appropriate.
+The way RTLMeter figures out your design is through the ``descriptor.yaml`` file, so as long as that is correct you can add your code in whatever way is most appropriate.

-Once you added the design descriptor, you can use ``./designbench show --cases`` to see that designbench is now aware of your cases, or to see potential errors.
+Once you added the design descriptor, you can use ``./rtlmeter show --cases`` to see that RTLMeter is now aware of your cases, or to see potential errors.

-Designbench specific code
+RTLMeter specific code
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The only designbench specific change you need to make to your design, is to add the line
+The only RTLMeter specific change you need to make to your design, is to add the line

 .. code:: systemverilog

-    `include "__designbench_top_include.vh"
+    `include "__rtlmeter_top_include.vh"

 to the body of your top level module.
-This includes a small amount of support code that designbench uses to implement some of its functionality, like enable waveform tracing or count the number of simulated clock cycles.
+This includes a small amount of support code that RTLMeter uses to implement some of its functionality, like enable waveform tracing or count the number of simulated clock cycles.
 You should not need to be aware of the specifics for the purposes of importing your design.